 In compact development, human-scale factors should be given greater emphasis from the viewpoint of achieving a better quality of life.
 A human-scale environment facilitates communication among residents and interactions with the space.
-In addition, a people-centred approach, that is based on how a place is perceived and experienced, should be considered in the design in addition to particular recommendations on building heights.
+A people-centred approach, that is based on how a place is perceived and experienced, should be considered in the design in addition to particular recommendations on building heights.
 1 3 5 8 9 10 11 12 13 16 Often, examples of human-scale development that support compact urban form and efficient density can be found in central/historic areas of the city.
 In some contexts, vernacular urban pattern performs better in terms of urban efficiency, vibrancy and density and may become a good inspiring practice for the new development.
-The visual, functional and design quality of the human landscape is imperative in compact and dense urban fabrics, especially to create 'approachable spaces' and to mitigate the impact of large scale projects. ✓ 1.5 PRESERVATION & INTEGRATION OF BLUE GREEN INFRASTRUCTURE Existing natural areas, vegetation and water should be preserved and integrated within the neighborhood, building better resilience through nature-based solutions, and creating pleasant recreational areas that improve quality of life within the compact neighborhood.
+The visual, functional and design quality of the human landscape is imperative in compact and dense urban fabrics, especially to create 'approachable spaces' and to mitigate the impact of large scale projects.
+1.5 PRESERVATION& INTEGRATION OF BLUE GREEN INFRASTRUCTURE Existing natural areas, vegetation and water should be preserved and integrated within the neighborhood, building better resilience through nature-based solutions, and creating pleasant recreational areas that improve quality of life within the compact neighborhood.
 In some contexts, agricultural uses may be protected and enhanced to improve the ecological situation, limit urban expansion, diversify the local economy and provide food security.
 1 2 3 6 9 11 13 14 15

 During the site analysis and assessment of planning pre-conditions, it is important to emphasize and map the natural assets to integrate in the plan.
 Vegetated areas, forests can be transformed into parks and public spaces.
 E.g. seasonal rivers may be part of the green boulevards or linear parks.
-CONNECTED Residents of the connected city leverage from permeable and efficient street network with walkable and cyclable distances to close destinations while having access to multimodal transport systems to connect with the opportunities of the wider city.
-Streets in the connected city function as public spaces and cornerstones for Transit Oriented Development and give priority to people and transit over cars.
-The urban environment of the connected city considers streets as vibrant, safe and attractive open public spaces accessible for all, integrates blue and green networks, support the functionality of the ecosystem, and connecting people with nature.
+CONNECTED CITY Residents of the connected city leverage from permeable and efficient street network with walkable distances and a variety of route options, allowing a convenient journey between destinations and public transport services as intermediate stops.
+Transportation of the connected city is multi-modal and has all the necessary infrastructure for convenient walking, cycling, taking public transport and safe driving.
+The urban environment of the connected considers streets as vibrant, safe and attractive open public spaces accessible for all.
+A connected city integrates blue and green networks, support the functionality of the ecosystem, and connecting people with nature.
 The Connected City relates to the New Urban Agenda transformative commitments: 34, 36, 37, 39, 54, 62, 67